 VPNs have exploded in popularity in the past few years, and there now an awful lot of services to choose between.
-This list of the best VPNs in 2019 is geared specifically at the needs of creative professionals.
+This list of the best VPNs is geared specifically at the needs of creative professionals.
 We've researched and tested all the major services to give an objective overview of your options.
 You'll also find detailed notes, key information and specs on each to help you choose the one that's right one for you.

 What's the best VPN service right now?